GaryTheLlama/hugo-unpacker/README.md

 Future versions (if they happen) might include:

-- [ ] Enhanced viewer with a proper browser (no more modifying source to change assets)
+- [ ] Enhanced viewer with a proper browser (no more modifying config files to change assets)
 - [ ] Export functionality
 - [ ] Support for background and sprite assets (.art and .pix files), including animations
 - [ ] Proper cross-platform support